mcejp/ascii-posts/posts/Documenting-projects.md

 - natively supports Python API docs
 - C/C++ via Breathe extension
-- reST language is powerful -- although this power comes with a learning curve
+- reST language is powerful -- although this comes at the cost of a learning curve
 - high-quality themes freely available

 Drawbacks:

 - not interconnected between projects organization-wide, usually no global search
-- tables in reST are... clunky
+- the syntax for tables in reST is pretty clunky

 Examples: